POLBAS/Vulnerar-arxiu-xmlrpc.php/README.md

 # L'script

-Aquest script serveix per a fer atacs de força bruts a l'arxiu xmlrpc.php
+Aquest script serveix per a fer atacs de força bruta a l'arxiu xmlrpc.php